SORTEE/CodeStandard/README.md

 # CodeStandard

-This is a collaborative repository for the **SORTEE Code Club Hackathon: Creating a Code Standard**.
-The hackathon takes place online on Wed Oct 16 2024, 06:00-07:55 UTC +00:00 for the Society for Open, Reliable, and Transparent Ecology & Evolution (SORTEE).
+This is the collaborative repository for the **SORTEE Code Club Hackathon: Creating a Code Standard**.

+The Hackathon takes place online on _Wed Oct 16 2024, 06:00-07:55 UTC +00:00_ for the Society for Open, Reliable, and Transparent Ecology & Evolution (SORTEE).
 In this repo you can find all the relevant instructions, files and links to other resources used during the hackathon.

 ❗ This repository is your landing page for the Hackathon.
 Please bookmark this repo for easy access to all resources.

-Before the hackathon, make sure you have a Github account.
+Before the Hackathon, make sure you have a Github account.

 ## Useful links